tahirghaffar/html2pdf/doc/font.md

 ## Adding new font

+If you have font file *.ttf, you first have to generate its "font definition file" from url http://fonts.snm-portal.com/.
+Then copy paste these generated files in html2pdf/vendor/tecnickcom/tcpdf/fonts folder.

 To use this new font, you must add it to Html2Pdf, by using the following method:

 ```php